orbs-network/orbs-spec/behaviors/services/consensus-context.md

 * Check hash pointer to the Transactions block of the same height.
 * Check merkle root of the state prior to the block execution, retrieved by calling `StateStorage.GetStateHash`.
   * Called with block height equals to the last committed block height (current block height - 1)
-* Check that the block proposer in header matches the provided one.
+* Check that the block proposer in the block header matches the provided one.

 #### Validate transaction execution
 * Execute the ordered transactions set by calling `VirtualMachine.ProcessTransactionSet` creating receipts and state diff.